-RVM/U-L2 flow monitors work according to the functional principle of the variable area flow meter.
+RVM/UA-L2 flow monitors work according to the functional principle of the variable area flow meter.
 The flow monitor is installed into a pipe system and measures the flow rate of the medium flowing through the pipe system.

 A float inside the flow monitor is moved by the flowing medium.
 A magnetic field is generated by the magnets inside the float.
 The position of the float is detected by a switch contact.
-The desired switch point can be set on the switch point adjustment scale by moving the switch contact.